hutchinsonsam16/Chimera-The-Unbounded-Narrative-Engine/README.md

 ```bash
 npm run build
 ```

-This will generate the necessary files in the `dist` directory, which can then be packaged into an installer.
+This will generate the necessary files in the `dist` directory.

-*(Note: Full `electron-builder` configuration for creating distributable installers for Windows, macOS, and Linux should be added here once the CI/CD pipeline is in place.)*

-## 🤝 How It Works

-Chimera uses a sophisticated prompt engineering strategy.
-On each turn, it sends the entire game state (your character, the world lore, recent events) along with your action to the AI.
-The AI then returns a response containing both the narrative text and a series of machine-readable tags that the application uses to update the game state, creating a seamless, interactive loop.